LoVaKo/git-group-workingdir/README.md

 2. Clone the forked repository to your pc with `git clone <forked_repository_url>`

 ## Assignment 1: Fix and debug
-1. Each group should create a new branch from `main` named `fix-debug` for debugging work
+1. Each group/student should create a new branch from `main` named `fix-debug` for debugging work
 2. Debug `file_1.py`
 3. Commit the changes (Choose an appropriate commit message)
 4. Push the `fix-debug` branch to the forked repository